-This course familiarizes the student with the basic concepts of the structure and management of cancer registries.
-At the conclusion of the course, the student will have a basic knowledge of the types and purpose of cancer registries, confidentiality issues, and the role of standard setting organizations in cancer data management.
+This course discusses the history and evolution of the modern cancer registry as well as its purpose in the support of cancer surveillance.
+You will develop a basic knowledge of the types of cancer registries, confidentiality issues, and the role of standard-setting organizations in cancer data management.

 Cancer Registry Operations

 The Cancer Registry Operations course provides an in-depth overview of the systematic processes used in the daily operations of a cancer registry.
 You will examine detailed guidelines for determining which cases meet eligibility requirements for state, federal, and Commission on Cancer standards and learn about the role of standards in providing comparable data for analysis.

 This course defines cancer and how it develops and spreads.
 You will learn the many types of cancer and how to stage and code cancer using systems developed by the standard setters.
 All major staging and coding systems will be reviewed, and critical reference guides will be highlighted.

 This course provides an in-depth overview of cancer treatment options, including a comprehensive review of surgery, chemotherapy, radiation therapy, immunotherapy, and hormone therapy.
 Less frequently used treatment options will also be reviewed.
 Become familiar with treatment guidelines to document complete and appropriate care.

 This course provides students best-practice tools for follow-up and outlines the proven methods to ensure the collection of high-quality data.
 Learn how to apply statistical techniques, including biostatistical and epidemiological methodologies, and how to prepare data for cancer registry reporting.

 This course takes a systematic look at the source documents used to capture information included in the cancer registry abstract.
 (An abstract organizes, summarizes, and categorizes the crucial information in a patient's medical record.)
 Review the process of documenting the pertinent clinical information needed for the abstract.